dadkakdead/ScrapeMe/README.md

 To debug the scraper, check the logs in the console of **ScrapeMe**'s background page and in the console of the scraped page itself.

 ## Farewell ##
-I would be happy to hear any feedback/news about how you use **ScrapeMe** in real life.
-Feel free to email me at devrazdev@gmail.com.
+I would be happy to hear any feedback about your use of **ScrapeMe**.
+Feel free to write me at devrazdev@gmail.com.
 Thank you.

 ### P.S. ###
 Please never try to [automate Internet Explorer by writing VBA macroses in Microsoft Excel].